 2) the year-end celebration might have been behind us but I still felt like indulging a tiny bit more (and what is more indulgent than orange truffles),

-3) my twin sister loves Cadbury Terry’s Chocolate Orange Ball but living in France she can only get her hands on some when she goes to the UK once a year to see a West End play with her friends or to see Julie Andrews talk about her life for a couple of hours, and wouldn’t it be nice for her to get her favourite chocolate combination all year long?
+3) my twin sister loves Cadbury Terry’s Chocolate Orange Ball but living in France she can only get her hands on some when she goes to the UK once a year to see a West End play with her friends or to see Julie Andrews talk about her life for a couple of hours, and wouldn’t it be nice for her to get her favorite chocolate combination all year long?

 A LABOR OF LOVE

 Don’t be put off by how long the chocolate and orange truffles take to make, the actual preparation takes 1h15, not 5 hours.
 But you have to put them in the freezer for 1 hour between each layering stage so the layers will get hard enough to add another layer on top without mixing and you won’t end up with a goopy mess.
 And during this time you can do whatever you want.
 This chocolate and orange truffles recipe is pretty forgiving and you could forget the truffles overnight in the freezer and finish the last coating stage the day after.